GEEKZE97/starter-hugo-academic/content/publication/journal2/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Binchao Yu
+- Wei Liu
 - admin
-- Wei Liu
+- Zhilong Zhou
-- Binchao Yu
+- Yi Yue
-- Dazhi Ma
+- Jiabo Zhang

 # Author notes (optional)
 # author_notes: